Updated: February, 1 2026

 Even for those who do eat meat, if adding extra protein to the diet it’s important to remember that animal products also have more saturated fats and cholesterol.
 Consuming too much of these can put you at higher risk of heart disease, so it’s best to select plant based products if you’re going heavy on the protein.

-It’s also important to remember that for weight loss, you want to avoid consuming way too many calories that will just get stored as fat.
+It’s also important to remember that for weight loss, you want to avoid consuming too many calories that will just get stored as fat.
 A high protein diet can make this easier, since you are likely to feel less hungry and more satisfied, so you’ll eat less without even thinking about it.

 Boosting protein can be a delicious, easy way to lose weight

+Jenny listened carefully as I explained how important protein is, and how it could help her meet her weight loss goals.
+Together, we created a meal plan that included a lot more protein.
 When I called her to follow up a couple of weeks later, she’d lost four pounds!
 Finally, her body didn’t think it was starving.
 She felt full, satisfied, and far more healthy already.

 Jenny was so grateful to know that she didn’t have to starve herself to lose weight.
 And you don’t have to either!
 Try adding a little more protein to your diet and see what happens.
 I think you’ll be as pleasantly surprised as Jenny was!